You might have noticed that a lot of websites are throwing up annoying notices about browser cookies.

 Stuff like this…

 They come in many forms.
-But, they're all equally annoying.
-Take all the annoyances of old-school pop-up optin forms and now you're doing it because of legal requirements!
+But, they’re all equally annoying.
+Take all the annoyances of old-school pop-up optin forms and now you’re doing it out of legal requirements!

 Is this really a legal requirement?

 Are we supposed to put these kinds of legal notices on our sites now, even if it worsens the user experience?

 Let’s take a look.
 I promise, it is relatively painless. 😉

 Let’s be real…